AKASH-PRASAD7/chatbot-flow-builder/README.md

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.
-(Note: You might need to create a `LICENSE` file if you don't have one.)